v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 that her first task will be to create a mail flow rule that restricts email size.

-1. On LON-CL1, select the **Microsoft 365 admin center** tab in your Edge browser.

-2. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Exchange**.
+1. On LON-CL1, in the **Microsoft 365 admin center**, select **Exchange** in the navigation pane.
+This opens the Exchange admin center for Exchange Online.

-3. In the **Exchange admin center**, in the left-hand navigation pane, select **Mail flow** to expand this group.
+2. In the **Exchange admin center** navigation pane, select **Mail flow** to expand this group.
 Under this group, select **Rules**.

-4. In this **Rules** page, you will be presented with a variety of options to protect against emails being sent from Adatum that have sensitive information, as well as creating custom rules to prevent or track messaging-related issues from recipients in your environment.
-For this lab, you will only update the email size restriction rule.   <br/>
+3. In this **Rules** page, you can create rules based on a variety of options to protect against emails being sent from Adatum users.
+You can also create custom rules to prevent or track messaging-related issues from recipients in your environment.
+For this lab, you will create an email size restriction rule. <br/>

-    In the menu bar that appears over the list of mail flow rules, select the **plus (+)** sign, and in the menu that appears, select **Filter messages by size.**
+    In the menu bar that appears over the list of mail flow rules (there are no rules at this point), select the **plus (+)** sign.
+In the menu that appears, select **Filter messages by size.**

-5. In the **new rule** window that appears, enter the following information.
+4. In the **new rule** window that appears, enter the following information.

     -   Name: **Email size restriction**